Gun law in Kuwait

 Automatic rifles or machine guns are not allowed to be licensed in Kuwait but many houses do have such illegal weapons that are either taken by the Kuwaiti resistance of the Iraqi invasion in 1990 or taken during the end of Gulf War when the Iraqi army retreated.

+In 2025, Kuwait amended its 1991 firearms law to restrict the possession of air guns.